-Note: If you already have a feed elsewhere, you can import your podcast from another podcast host in just a couple of steps - in fact, you can import as many as you like!
+Note: You can also import your podcast from another podcast host, too - in fact, you can import as many as you like!

 Step 1: Podcast name and author